First Aid Kit (band)

-First Aid Kit is a Swedish folk duo consisting of the sisters Johanna and Klara Söderberg, born in 1990 and 1993, respectively.
+First Aid Kit is a Swedish folk duo consisting of the sisters Johanna and Klara Söderberg, born in 1990 and 1993 respectively.
 When performing live, they are accompanied by a drummer, a guitarist and a keyboard player.
-In 2008, they gained some Internet popularity for their cover of the Fleet Foxes' song "Tiger Mountain Peasant Song".
-Rolling Stone magazine chose their song "Emmylou" as the number 10 "Single of the Year" in 2012.
-They have released five albums, four EPs and several singles.
+First Aid Kit started to become internationally known in 2008 with their YouTube uploaded cover of the Fleet Foxes' song "Tiger Mountain Peasant Song".
+In 2012 Rolling Stone magazine had their song "Emmylou" as 10th on their "Single of the Year" list.
+First Aid Kit has released five albums, four EPs and several singles.
 In 2015, they were nominated for a Brit Award as one of the five best international groups.
 They were nominated again in 2019 and 2023.

 Early history

 Sisters Johanna (born 31 October 1990) and Klara (born 8 January 1993) Söderberg are from Enskede, in Stockholm.
 Their father Benkt Söderberg was a member of the Swedish rock pop band Lolita Pop, but quit before Johanna was born and became a teacher of history and religion.
 Their mother teaches cinematography.

 From childhood, Klara and Johanna were eager singers, giving concerts using a jump rope as a pretend microphone.
 Klara's favorite songs were Judy Garland's songs from The Wizard of Oz and Billie Holiday's version of "Gloomy Sunday", which she sang without much understanding of the English lyrics.
 Klara wrote her first song, "Femton mil i min Barbiebil" [Fifteen Scandinavian miles in my Barbie car], when she was six.